By Dr. Chris Mulvey, PT

 About the Author

-Dr. .
-Chris Mulvey, PT, is president for company clinics at FYZICAL Therapy & Balance Centers, which has 405 locations in 45 states.
-For more information, please visit FYZICAL.com.
+Dr. Chris Mulvey, PT, is president for company-owned operations at FYZICAL Therapy and Balance Centers, which has 427 locations in 45 states.
+For more information, please visit Fyzical.com.